CryptoTAB-Soft/.github/README.md

 ### What is USDT flashing?

-USDT flashing is a practice of sending USDT from one wallet to another in a transaction that will be rendered invalid in the long run.
-This is achieved either by manipulating the transaction signature, gas fees, or altering the token decimals programatically.

-### USDT flashing software

-Coin Flashr is a USDT flashing software that lets users perform BTC and USDT flashing transactions with multiple variants of Bitcoin (including Bitcoin Fantom and Wrapped Bitcoin) and USDT (ERC20, BEP20, and TRC20).
-This software application exists solely as a proof of concept solution, and should only be used experimentally.
-The setup and utilization is entirely dummyproof.
-Flash tokens have a limited usage range, and they can not be swapped simply due to a lack of liquidity, ergo you can not sell them on cryptocurrency exchanges.
-That simply does not exist.
-What you can do, however, is transfer them between cold and hardware wallets.
-Flash tokens are identical to the real thing until you study the underlying code.
+Flashr is a USDT flashing software designed for experimental use, allowing users to simulate BTC and USDT transactions with various token variants, including Bitcoin Fantom, Wrapped Bitcoin, and USDT (ERC20, BEP20, TRC20).
+This proof-of-concept application is dummyproof in setup and operation, intended solely for testing purposes.
+Flash tokens mimic real cryptocurrencies but have limited utility—they cannot be traded on exchanges due to a lack of liquidity.
+However, they can be transferred between cold and hardware wallets for demonstration.
+While these tokens appear identical to genuine assets, their underlying code reveals their simulated nature.
+Flashr serves as an educational tool for blockchain experimentation, not for real-world transactions or financial gain.
+Use responsibly and strictly for testing.

 ---